 Options Implications Alternatives Do Nothing degradation of the environment from septic systems . limit growth in the area no new development Upgrade individual households wastes systems. require upgrades to private systems regular inspections and maintenance to ensure functioning. reticulated wastewater scheme with network and treatment.
 Wastewater scheme with network and treatment land purchase, consenting and infrastructure installation costs prior to connection. upgrade individual households wastes systems.
-MOST LIKELY SCENARIO Timing: 2044-50 Estimated uninflated cost :\$63m Note: given the timeframes for delivery of this project all costings are high level/indicative and detailed option analysis and costings will be done closer to the time.
+MOST LIKELY SCENARIO Timing: 2044-50 Estimated uninflated cost: :\$63m s for delivery of this project all costings gs will be done closer to the time. are high level/indicative and detailed

-Matapõuri wastewater scheme - options
+Matapōuri wastewater scheme - options